thearyadev/DIscordProfilePictureRotator/README.md

 6. Run the command `docker-compose up -d`

 To stop the deployment, use the command `docker-compose down` in the project directory.
 You can then edit the `docker-compose.yaml` file.
 To redeploy, run `docker-compose up -d`

+If you are having problems, stop the container with `docker-compose down` then start it again with `docker-compose up` (without the `-d` flag).
+This will run the container in interactive mode, where you can see the logs. in your console